RN to Bachelor of Science in Nursing

-BSN-educated nurses are better equipped to meet the complex care needs of patients, coordinate that care among clinicians and partners, and use new technologies to make care more effective and efficient.
-The post-licensure Bachelor of Science in Nursing (RN-BSN) program educates RNs wanting to advance their nursing knowledge, broaden their perspective of clinical practice, and enhance their leadership potential.
-Designed for nurses managing careers and families, you can complete the RN-BSN program at your own pace or in as little as one to two years.
+Patients and providers all want better patient outcomes, and BSN-educated nurses are better equipped to meet the complex care needs of patients, coordinate that care among clinicians, and use new technologies to make care more effective and efficient.
+The RN-BSN degree completion program at WSU educates RNs wanting to advance their nursing knowledge, broaden their perspective of clinical practice, and enhance their leadership potential.
+Designed for nurses managing careers and families, you can complete the RN-BSN program at your own pace or in as little as 1 to 2 years.

 Multiple Campus Locations